Elliott Moore: OH Leuven (loan)

 His new contract with Leicester City included a loan deal that saw him join OH Leuven, also owned by King Power.

 Moore immediately featured in the starting lineup at OH Leuven one day after signing for the club, in a 7–1 victory over Cercle Brugge.
 Moore quickly established himself in the side following his debut.
 On 27 August 2017, he scored the 8th goal for OH Leuven and his first for the club in an 8–0 cup win against Turnhout.
 He scored his first league goal for the club on 8 September 2017, in a 2–0 win over Tubize, and scored again on 3 October 2017, in a 3–0 win over Cercle Brugge.
 He captained the side for the first time, following an injury to Dimitri Daeseleire, in a 2–2 draw against Cercle Brugge on 2 February 2018, and also captained the following match against Lierse on 11 February 2018 before suffering an injury.
 Moore returned from injury as captain on 1 April 2018, in a 2–2 draw against Zulte Waregem.
 As the 2017–18 season progressed, Moore featured as captain in a number of matches, though OH Leuven failed to return to the Belgian top flight.
 Moore finished his first season at OH Leuven having made 35 appearances and scored 3 times in all competitions.

 Following the 2017–18 season, Moore rejoined Leuven on loan for a second season.

 Oxford United

 Moore signed a three-year deal with Oxford United on 1 August 2019 for an undisclosed fee.
 He made his debut two days later as a 94th-minute substitute in United's first league game of the 2019–20 season at Sunderland.
 On 7 June 2022, Moore signed a new three-year deal, keeping him at the club until 2025.

+On 1 September 2025, he departed the club by mutual consent.

+Northampton Town

+Moore signed a deal lasting until June 2027 with Northampton Town on 10 January 2026.